emrecanstk/design-patterns/README.md

 * Abstract Factory: *we get rid of if-else block and have a factory class for each sub-class.
 Then an Abstract Factory class that will return the sub-class based on the input factory class.*
 * Builder: *builds a complex object using simple objects and using a step by step approach.
 This type of design pattern comes under creational pattern as this pattern provides one of the best ways to create an object.*
 * Prototype: *is used when the Object creation is a costly affair and requires a lot of time and resources and you have a similar object already existing.
 Prototype pattern provides a mechanism to copy the original object to a new object and then modify it according to our needs.
 Prototype design pattern uses java cloning to copy the object.*

+## Structural Design Patterns
+Structural patterns provide different ways to create a class structure, for example using inheritance and composition to create a large object from small objects.

+* Adapter: *is one of the structural design pattern and its used so that two unrelated interfaces can work together.
+The object that joins these unrelated interface is called an Adapter.*